ebayyou/webPagev2/README.md

 # webpagev2
-this is the repository folder which contains my second version of the website development from the first website I created which is "web-page-for-my-firsts-website". which is made from the results of learning about basic programming, build by:
+this is the repository folder which contains my second version of the website development from the first website I created which is "web-page-for-my-first-website". which is made from the results of learning about basic programming, build by:
 - HTML
 - CSS